 What is the region doing?

-While application of regenerative farming principles is not yet widespread in Taranaki, there is a growing awareness and understanding of the opportunities and benefits.
+There is a growing awareness and understanding of the potential opportunities and benefits of regenerative agriculture.

-The region aspires to be a significant producer of high quality, valued added food and fibre.
+The region focuses on being a significant producer of high quality, valued added food and fibre.
 Efficient, sustainable and effective use of our resources will be critical to realising that vision, particularly as land usage, water availability, emissions, processing and food packaging become increasingly challenged by climate change, consumer and public expectations, population density, COVID-19 and the like.

 Venture Taranaki is working with ReGenerative Solutions and a growing number of interested parties in the region to communicate and explore the potential merits of a regenerative agricultural approach.